Baho717/HTMLCV/README.md

 - **Frontend** - HTML

 ## Features:
-- [ ] Personal CV with Tables, Lists, Images, and Links.
+- [ ] Personal CV Using HTML Tables, Lists, Images, and Links.

 ## Todo
 - [ ] Complete Using CSS and JS.